 Signs of Not Enough Oxygen in A Fish Tank

-Unfortunately, it’s hard to tell when there’s not enough oxygen in the fish tank until fish become affected by it.
+Unfortunately, it’s hard to tell when there’s insufficient oxygen in the fish tank until fish become affected.

 If you notice your angelfish displaying the following signs, they might not be getting enough oxygen: